owncloud/ocis/docs/ocis/development/extensions.md

 - ocis uses go-micro, which provides http and grpc gateways
 - the gateways and protocols are optional

-- owncloud and kopano are looking into a [MS graph](https://developer.microsoft.com/de-de/graph) like api to handle phoenix requests.
+- owncloud and kopano are looking into a [MS graph](https://developer.microsoft.com/de-de/graph) like api to handle ownCloud Web requests.
   - they might be about user, contacrs, calendars ... which is covered by the graph api
   - we want to integrate with eg. kopano and provide a commen api (file sync and share is covered as well)